-zone-statistics If full, the server collects statistical data on all zones, unless specifically turned off on a per-zone basis by specifying zone-statistics terse or zone-statistics none in the zone statement.
+zone-statistics If full, the server collects statistical data on all zones, unless specifically turned off on a perzone basis by specifying zone-statistics terse or zone-statistics none in the zone statement.
+The statistical data includes, for example, DNSSEC signing operations and the number of authoritative answers per query type.
 The default is terse, providing minimal statistics on zones (including name and current serial number, but not query type counters).